michael-jacobs/michael-jacobs.github.io/_pages/services.md

 ---

-I work with organisations looking to gather and exploit new or existing data to provide actionable insights to decision makers.
+I work with organisations who want to gather and exploit new or existing data to provide actionable insights to decision makers.
 Services provided include:

 **DATA PROCESSING, AUTOMATION & ANALYSIS**